 A new Behavioral Health Center building is scheduled for construction.
-The new building will be adjacent to the current Prairie Band Health Center facility located at 11400 158 Road, on the reservation.
+The new building will be adjacent to the current Prairie Band Health Center facility located at 11400 158 Road, on the common land.
 The new building will house the behavioral health programs currently provided by the Potawatomi Health Center and will house approximately 6 full-time staff.

 The build is scheduled to begin in early 2017 with anticipated completion by mid-summer.
 The construction cost of the project totals approximately $2 million.
 The bulk of the funding is through a loan with the USDA (United States Department of Agriculture), along with funding from IHS (Indian Health Service) and a small portion being contributed by the Potawatomi Health Center surplus.